Scouterhorn, COPE, and COFFFEE & TEA

 • NOTE: At the current time, the "cost" of receiving training is service.
 We expect each person who has received training will gladly commit to providing operational help for a Council-led event at least one day a year.
 Examples of Council-led events are Family Camp and Camp Snyder Scouts BSA Specialty Week.

-• Reserve the Scouterhorn
+• Reserving the Scouterhorn

 1. Send email to Stephanie Messenger (Stephanie.Messenger@scouting.org) requesting to book the Scouterhorn for the dates required.
 Be sure to include the date you will pick up the Scouterhorn and gear, and when you will return it.